Association of Combatant Clerics

 The Association of Combatant Clerics (مجمع روحانیون مبارز) is an Iranian reformist clerical political party.
 It is regarded as a left-wing party within the Iranian political spectrum.

 History

-The Association of Combatant Clerics was founded in 1987 after abolition of the Islamic Republic Party, the last political party of that time.
+The Association of Combatant Clerics was founded in 1987 after abolition of the Islamic Republican Party, the last political party of that time.
 The association was originally radical, populist, rather than reformist in orientation, and favored a focus "on exporting the revolution and calling for the state's monopoly over the economy," rather than democracy and freedom of expression.
 As of 2007, it advocated limits on clerical power in Iranian politics and extending individual freedoms—though not to the extent that might "lead to secularism or liberalism."

 After the resignation of Mehdi Karroubi from the post of secretary general, the party had no secretary general until late August 2005, when Mohammad Mousavi Khoeiniha was elected as the new secretary general.
 Former President of Iran Mohammad Khatami is the Chairman of the association's Central Council.